 Non-economic damages include:

 Punitive damages in Virginia and D.C. medical malpractices are uncommon.
-The court will only award these in situations where the healthcare provider acted egregiously or criminally.
-These damages are intended to deter others from engaging in similarly contemptible conduct and are rarely awarded.
+The court will only award these when the healthcare provider acted egregiously or criminally.
+These damages are intended to deter others from engaging in similarly contemptible conduct and are rarely granted.

-Unlike D.C., Virginia law caps the amount of damages that can be awarded in medical malpractice cases no matter the amount of economic loss to the plaintiff.
-While the cap was set at two million dollars, beginning in July of 2012, the amount increased and will continue to increase by $50,000 each year until the cap reaches 3 million dollars in July of 2031.
+Unlike D.C., Virginia law caps the number of damages awarded in these cases no matter the amount of economic loss to the plaintiff.
+While the cap was set at two million dollars, beginning in July of 2012, the amount increased and will continue to increase by $50,000 each year until the hat reaches 3 million dollars in July of 2031.

-If you or a loved one has been injured or otherwise harmed as a result of a healthcare provider’s negligence, you may be entitled to compensation.
-The experienced medical malpractice attorneys at McClanahan Powers, PLLC will help you understand your rights and the best course of action to receive full compensation for your injuries.
+If you or a loved one has been injured or otherwise harmed due to a healthcare provider’s negligence, you may be entitled to compensation.
+The experienced medical malpractice attorneys at McClanahan Powers, PLLC, will help you understand your rights and the best course of action to receive total payment for your injuries.
 We will guide you through every step of a complex and often confusing malpractice action and answer any questions you might have.
 Call McClanahan Powers, PLLC at 703-520-1326, or visit our website and schedule your consultation today.